Pathoschild/smapi-mod-dump/source/Pregnancy Role/promo/README-moddrop.md

 * This mod is based on ideas and advice from [EssGee](https://www.nexusmods.com/stardewvalley/users/83595503).
 * Like all mods, this one is indebted to ConcernedApe, Pathoschild and the various framework modders.
 * The Russian translation was prepared by BANANJI.
+* The Spanish translation was prepared by Monicuchi.

 ## ![See also](https://www.kdau.com/headers/see-also.png)